Human Services (HMS)

 HMS 528.
 Dual Diagnosis and Relapse Prevention.
 3 Hours.

 Recognition and treatment of clients who present with an initial diagnosis such as alcoholism and substance abuse but may also have a mental illness which, when left untreated, may cause relapse.
 Explores barriers to recovery, high risk factors to relapse, and the developmental process in recovery.
-Course Information: Prerequisite: HMS 525.
+Course Information: Prerequisites: HMS 525.

 HMS 532.
 The Psycho-Social Aspects of Aging in the 21st Century.
 3 Hours.